-The following assumptions about physical and connectivity aspects defined by the Security Target have to be met (refer to Security Target [7], chapter 3.3.1 and 3.3.3):
+The following assumptions about physical and connectivity aspects defined by the Security Target have to be met (refer to Security Target [7], chapter 3.4.1 and 3.4.3):

-- The TOE is located in an access controlled facility (A.LOCATE). - The TOE (Hardware used by the TOE) is protected against physical modification (A.PROTECT). - Network components (like routers, bridges) used are assumed to pass data without modification (A.NET_COMP). - Any other system with which the TOE communicates is assumed to be under the same management control and operate under the same security policy constraints.
-(A.PEER) - All connections (to peripherals and network connections) not using SSH or SSL reside within the controlled access facilities (A.CONNECT).
+- The processing resources of the TOE are located in an access controlled facility (A.LOCATE). - The TOE (Hardware used by the TOE) is protected against physical modification (A.PROTECT). - Network components (like routers, bridges) used are assumed to pass data without modification (A.NET_COMP). - Any other system with which the TOE communicates is assumed to be under the same management control and operate under the same security policy constraints.
+(A.PEER) - All connections (to peripherals and network connections) not using SSH v2 or SSL v3 reside within the controlled access facilities (A.CONNECT).